QubesOS/qubes-doc/developer/services/qfileexchgd.md

 -   copying files between AppVMs
 -   copying a single file between an AppVM and a DisposableVM

-*qfilexchgd* is started after first *qubes\_guid* has been started, so that it has access to X display in dom0 to present dialog messages.
+*qfilexchgd* is started after first *PedOS\_guid* has been started, so that it has access to X display in dom0 to present dialog messages.

 *qfilexchgd* is event driven.
 The sources of events are: